ros-navigation/docs.nav2.org/tutorials/docs/adding_a_nav2_task_server.rst

 .. _Waypoint Follower Server: https://github.com/ros-navigation/navigation2/blob/main/nav2_waypoint_follower/src/waypoint_follower.cpp
 .. _Behavior Server: https://github.com/ros-navigation/navigation2/blob/main/nav2_behaviors/src/behavior_server.cpp

-Error codes are attached to the response of the action message.
+Error codes and messages are attached to the response of the action message.
 An example can be seen below for the route server.
-Note that by convention we set the error code field within the message definition to ``error_code``.
+Note it is necessary to set the error code field within the message result definition to ``error_code`` and the error message field to ``error_msg``.

 .. code-block:: bash